 The master's programme Clinical Child and Adolescent Psychology focuses on both the acquisition of scientific knowledge and its application in professional practice.
 The internship in the broad field of a clinical child and adolescent psychology is therefore an important part of our programme.
 In the courses, you will gain specialised, state of the art scientific knowledge and learn about its applications.

 In this one-year Master's programme, you can choose your own specialisation.
 You can apply for an internship at an institute of your choice, you can choose a thesis topic that fascinates you, or you can take an elective course that will allow you to specialise in the field of Child and Adolescent Psychology.
 For example, you could do an elective course on juvenile forensic psychopathology, interventions in diverse contexts (such as school), or developmental neuropsychology.
-You have 5 ECs available to spend on an elective course that you find interesting, within or outside the faculty.
+You have 5 ECs available to spend on an elective course that you find interesting.

 An added value of this programme is that it is international, and accessible to students from all over the world.
 This provides a stimulating mix of students, but above all it allows you to learn about similarities and differences in how children and adolescents grow up, and how mental health care is organized in different countries.
 As such this Master’s programme will not only allow you to deepen your knowledge of youth mental health care, such as in your internship, it will also allow you to broaden your horizon by learning in an international context.